Although Network Rail owns and operates Britain's railway, we believe we shouldn't be the only organisation that can build on it.

-We are increasing our capability and our capacity to deal with this new way of working with the wider market.
-We have put in place a dedicated project financing team to cater for the increased interest in railway projects this new approach will bring.
-Their role is to make the funding of railway improvement projects by other organisations as easy and as smooth as possible.
+We are increasing our capability and capacity to deal with this new way of working with the wider market.
+We have put in place a dedicated Corporate Finance and Business Development team to cater for the increased interest in railway projects this new approach will bring.
+Their role is to help facilitate schemes which have a Network Rail wide impact or that require national coordination, making the funding of the railway improvement projects by other organisations as easy and as smooth as possible.

 Business development directors